THINGS TO DO IN SARAJEVO IN TWO DAYS

 Shares

-The 800-meter-long tunnel was used to deliver medicine, food, and artillery, which helped the locals survive and the army fight during the siege.
+The 800-meter-long tunnel was used to deliver medicine, food, and artillery, which helped the locals survive and the army fights during the siege.
 It took more than six months to dig the tunnel and was done using pickaxes and shovels.

 • It is located just outside of the city center (12 km), and you will need to get there via car, an organized tour, taxi, or public transportation.